apinizer/management-api-docs/02-api-reference/05-policies/policies/policy-saml-validation.md

 ## Notes and Warnings

 - **KeyStore**:
-  - `keyStoreId` must reference a valid KeyStore containing SAML signing certificates
+  - `keyStoreName` must reference a valid KeyStore containing SAML signing certificates
+  - KeyStore name is automatically resolved to KeyStore ID (searches in project KeyStores first, then global KeyStores)
   - KeyStore must contain public keys or certificates for signature validation
   - Certificates must match the signer's certificate used in SAML assertion
 - **Signature Validation**: